 No matter what season or activity you choose, there are some basic survival tips that will help make your trip to the Everglades safer and more enjoyable.
-Click on the following links for directions, a checklist of what to bring and how to prepare, followed by park regulations, hours, prices and important phone numbers: Getting there
+Click on the following links for directions, a checklist of what to bring and how to prepare, followed by park regulations, hours, prices and important phone numbers:

 From the East (Miami/Homestead area), there are two main roads that lead into the Everglades: US 41, better known as Tamiami Trail, and SR 9336.
 Each one offers different treasures depending on how you want to explore the area.
-How to Prepare

 - Bring plenty of water.
 Most of the visitor centers have water fountains, vending machines or small stores, but it’s good to have some fluids handy from the start.